so-khat/15112-tetris/README.md

 # 15112-tetris
-This project is an implementation of Tetris.
+This guided project is an implementation of Tetris.